In re Virtus Investment Partners, Inc. Securities Litigation

 The action alleges that Virtus made false and misleading statements in the sale of the company's so-called "AlphaSector" funds.
 The AlphaSector funds purportedly utilized quantitative models to forecast optimal trading decisions, and accounted for approximately 20 percent of Virtus' total assets under management, materially contributing to Virtus' revenue growth.
 The AlphaSector funds were offered though a co-advisory agreement with F-Squared Investments, Inc.

 The case is In re Virtus Investment Partners, Inc. Securities Litigation, No. 15-1249.
-Lead plaintiff is Arkansas Teacher Retirement System.
+The lead plaintiff is Arkansas Teacher Retirement System.
 The defendant is Virtus Investment Partners Inc.

 In marketing materials distributed during the class period, Virtus reported historical returns for the AlphaSector funds that had outperformed the S&P 500 index's performance since 2001.
 Virtus presented these outstanding historical returns to its retail clients, even though it allegedly knew they were overstated.